VideoNeuMat: Neural Material Extraction from Generative Video Models: Related Work

 \paragraph{Material generation.} Classical approaches synthesize materials through procedural graphs or example-based texture synthesis~\cite{10.1145/344779.345009}.
-Recent learning-based methods generate SVBRDF maps from text or images~\cite{ReflectanceFusion,vecchio2024matfuse,ControlMat} or images, but remain constrained by training data: existing material datasets such as MatSynth~\cite{vecchio2023matsynth} or Adobe Substance \cite{substance3d} lack the realism and diversity of natural imagery.
+More recently, GAN-based methods were introduced to generate directional and spatial material variation \cite{kuznetsov19,materialgan}.
+Recent diffusion-based methods generate SVBRDF maps from text or images~\cite{ReflectanceFusion,vecchio2024matfuse,ControlMat}, but remain constrained by training data: existing material datasets such as MatSynth~\cite{vecchio2023matsynth} or Adobe Substance \cite{substance3d} lack the realism and diversity of natural imagery.
 PhotoMat \cite{zhou2023photomat} trains a material generator from a dataset of real images collected by the authors, but the size of such datasets is necessarily limited.
 The closest related work to ours \cite{gnm} generates neural materials in the NeuMIP representation using a diffusion model trained \emph{from scratch} and supervised directly by neural versions of materials from Adobe Substance; this data is not publicly available and is still limited.
 Our work sidesteps this data limitation by extracting material knowledge from video generative models pretrained on internet-scale data.

 \paragraph{Video diffusion models.} Large-scale video diffusion models have demonstrated remarkable ability to synthesize temporally coherent, photorealistic sequences \cite{blattmann2023stable,wan2025,kong2024hunyuanvideo}.
 Recent work repurposes these models for 3D tasks: SV3D~\cite{sv3d} generates multi-view images for 3D reconstruction, while others extract motion priors for animation~\cite{hu2023animateanyone}.
-We show that video models also encode rich material appearance knowledge, which can be extracted by our method.
+VideoMat~\cite{https://doi.org/10.1111/cgf.70180} generates PBR materials for a given 3D mesh, leveraging a finetuned video diffusion model to produce a camera orbit, similar to our first stage but under uncontrolled natural lighting.

 \paragraph{Large reconstruction models.} Feed-forward reconstruction using LRMs~\cite{Hong2023LRMLR} has gained traction for 3D assets: many follow-up works predict neural radiance fields~\cite{li2023instant3d}, meshes \cite{xu2024instantmesh} or Gaussian splats~\cite{zhang2024gslrm} from sparse views in a single forward pass.
 To our knowledge, we introduce the first LRM for material reconstruction, mapping short material videos directly to neural material textures without iterative optimization; ours is also the first LRM that is trained from a strong video prior instead of from scratch.